 - You may get withdrawal symptoms when you stop taking antidepressant medication.
-Talk to your doctor before you stop taking them.
+Talk to your doctor before you stop taking them, even if you feel better.
 Your doctor may take you off your medication slowly if you have been taking them for a long time.

 - Antidepressant medication can affect other medications.
 Tell your doctor if you take any other medication.

 What are antidepressants?